 \subsection{Magnetic excitations}

-To investigate the magnetic interactions in CrNb$_4$Se$_8$, we measured magnetic excitations at HRC in MLF of J-PARC.
+To investigate the magnetic interactions in Cr$_{1/4}$NbSe$_2$, we measured magnetic excitations at HRC in MLF of J-PARC.
 Figure \ref{HRCdata}(a) shows the observed spectrum along the $(H,H,0)$ direction.
-We observed dispersive spin-wave excitations emerging from the elastic magnetic Bragg peaks on the elastic line shown in Fig. \ref{HRCdata}(b).
+We observed dispersive spin-wave excitations emerging from the elastic magnetic Bragg peaks shown in Fig. \ref{HRCdata}(b).
 Figures \ref{HRCdata}(c)-\ref{HRCdata}(g) show the constant-energy cuts near $H=1/3$, revealing that the two peaks corresponding to the magnon excitations are gradually moving away from each other as the energy transfer $\hbar\omega$ is increased.
-To extract the peak positions, we fitted two Gaussian functions to the data.
+To extract the peak positions, we fitted two Gaussian functions to the data with a constraint that the widths of the Gaussians were the same.
 Similar spin-wave dispersion was also observed in the excitation spectrum for the $(1/3+K,1/3-K,0)$ direction, as shown in Fig. \ref{HRCdata}(h).
 Importantly, we also observed a steep spin-wave dispersion along the $(1/3,1/3,L)$ direction, as shown in Fig. \ref{HRCdata}(i).
 This clearly demonstrates that this system has sizable magnetic interactions along the $c$ axis.
 The constant-energy cuts for the intensity maps in Figs. \ref{HRCdata}(h) and \ref{HRCdata}(i) are shown in Appendix.

 We note here that these inelastic scattering signals were rather weak and broad, and that the signal-to-noise ratio of the present experiment was not high enough to observe the signals in the high energy regions.
 This is partly because the density of the magnetic moments is relatively low in this compound.
 Another reason could be the effect of randomness in the magnetic Cr sites.
 As we discussed in Sec. \ref{Sec_crystalstr}, the triangular lattice layers of the intercalated Cr atoms contain 26\% of atomic vacancies.
 The randomly distributed vacancies would affect coherent propagations of the spin waves, leading to the broadening of the excitation spectra.
 We also mention that the previous study on Co$_{1/3}$TaS$_2$\cite{Park2023CoTa3S6} also presented neutron inelastic scattering spectra, in which the inelastic scattering signals also seem to be smeared in high energy regions.